Franck-Delaplace/Cellular-Automata-Python/README.md

 These programs are used in my Master course at Paris-Saclay University, Evry.
 Please feel free to use it for educational purpoise or other.

 celllularautomata is the name of the library.
-The other programs are ex.amples for using the library.
+The other programs are examples for using the library.